opalmedapps/opal-admin/README.md

 docker compose exec app python manage.py
 ```

-Instead of running the `app` container you can also run the Django development server directoy using `uv`.
+Instead of running the `app` container you can also run the Django development server directory using `uv`.
 See below for details.

 ### Python virtual environment